 At the end of the day everyone had a much clearer understanding of the challenges and issues central to the end buyer; this type of insight enables developers to catapult product development decisions to higher ground and postures Marketers to be customer-centric.

 Today’s consumers are SoMoLo.
 Social, mobile, local.
-In what ways have you attempted to walk in your target consumers’ shoes for a day?
+In what ways have you attempted to walk in your target consumers’ shoes for a day and create a SoLoMo marketing strategy that represents your customer’s experience?